Architecture

 A transformational headquarters for ZTE, Shenzhen Wave reimagines the urban workplace as an interactive and integrated spatial ecosystem of the future hovering above ground level.

 Shenzhen, China – August 2020 – Büro Ole Scheeren today reveals the Shenzhen Wave, the new headquarters for ZTE, one of China’s leading telecommunications and technology companies.
+Recently approved by the mayor and planning department, the project is located at the entry to the Shenzhen Bay Super HQ masterplan in southern China.

 Anticipating possibilities into the future, the Wave is a building driven by a rigorous commitment to performance, placing staff, users and the wider public at the center of an interactive and integrated spatial ecosystem of the future.

-Büro Ole Scheeren has designed the new ZTE’s headquarters as an architecture integrated with the local community
+Büro Ole Scheeren has designed the new ZTE’s headquarters as an architecture integrated with the local community.

 Imaging a new archetype for the urban workplace, the distinctive design for the tech leader has been conceived as a dynamic, living organism, hovering just above ground level, that generates innovation, cutting-edge ideas and new ways of working and living together.